FoxGeoff/hero1/README.md

 ![Screen Shot](/images/ScreenShot1.png)

 # 7. Routing

 ## Add app-routing.module.ts
 1. Run: `ng generate module app-routing --flat --module=app`
+1. `--flat` puts the file under src/app instead of it's own folder
+1. `--module=app` tells CLI to register it in the array of the AppModule

 ## Add Navigation to details

 The user should be able to get to these details in three ways.
 1. By clicking a hero in the dashboard.
 1. By clicking a hero in the heroes list.
 1. By pasting a "deep link" URL into the browser address bar that identifies the hero to display.

+## Add Routable HeroDetailComponent

+Previously, the parent HeroesComponent set the HeroDetailComponent.hero property and the HeroDetailComponent displayed the hero.

+HeroesComponent doesn't do that anymore.
+Now the router creates the HeroDetailComponent in response to a URL such as `~/detail/11`.

+The HeroDetailComponent needs a new way to obtain the hero-to-display.

+* Get the route that created it,
+* Extract the id from the route
+* Acquire the hero with that id from the server via the HeroService